wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

 * You cannot save changes that you make to the preconfigured Spring Boot Inventory and Wavefront Service Dashboards.
 If you want custom dashboards, clone and edit it the Wavefront dashboard.
 For details, see [Create and Customize Dashboards](ui_dashboards.html).
 * Wavefront customers or trial users can create smart alerts that dynamically filter noise and find true anomalies.
 For details, see [Alerts](alerts.html).
     {% include note.html content="Alerts are not supported on this freemium cluster."%}
-  Alerts are not supported on the freemium cluster.
 * Try out the pet clinic application with the Micrometer.
 See [Wavefront for Spring Boot: Getting Started](https://tanzu.vmware.com/developer/guides/spring/spring-wavefront-gs/) for details.